We

 tour in 1986.

-late 1980s Dalvanius was composing and producing music for film soundtracks,
+the late 1980s Dalvanius was composing and producing music

 Dalvanius

-a guide for young people involved in court cases and domestic violence,
+He became a guide for young people involved in court cases

 In

-big man himself, he had a passion for the miniature.
-Chihuahua dogs
+A very big man himself, he had a passion for the

 TENA